money-on-chain/Proxy_Oracle/README.md

 ## Interface

 Take a look to Oracle Interface.
 It return tuple, the price in wei and boolean if is valid result.
-Note: If its not valid consider not used or raise an error because the price is out time limit.
+Note: If its not valid consider not used or raise an error because the price is out of time limit.

 ```
 pragma solidity 0.5.8;